Jan. 17, 2019 By

 Driven underground is not the same as “gone,” but it does show that Google’s ability to find and detect problems has become quite effective.

 One last point, and it’s an important one.
 Ask yourself, why does Google have the Penguin algorithm, and why do they assess manual link penalties?”
 The answer is simple: Because links ARE a major ranking factor, and schemes to obtain links that don’t fit their guidelines are things that they want to proactively address.
+Otherwise they would not need to invest in fighting link spam.

 Why Are Links a Valuable Signal?